I-am-Future/I-am-Future.github.io/_pages/about.md

 This is my personal website, currently under construction!

 Hi!
 I am a master student in Computer Science & Engineering at [UC San Diego](https://ucsd.edu).
-Before that, I obtained my Bachelor of Engineering degree in Computer Science and Engineering at [https://The Chinese University of Hong Kong, Shenzhen](cuhk.edu.cn).
+Before that, I obtained my Bachelor of Engineering degree in Computer Science and Engineering at [The Chinese University of Hong Kong, Shenzhen](https://cuhk.edu.cn).

 My research interest lies in robotics, deep learning and computer vision, as mentored by Prof. [Ruimao Zhang](http://www.zhangruimao.site/#) and Prof. [Xiaoguang Han](https://gaplab.cuhk.edu.cn/pages/people) in my undergraduate studies.
 Following my recent work in robotics manipulation safety, I have become interested in: